raspberrypilearning/pixel-art-reveal/en/quiz1/question_1.md

   --- feedback ---

 That's correct.
-Your Unity project will still work if your scripts are in a different folder but it's good idea to organise your scripts so that you know where to find the.
+Your Unity project will still work if your scripts are in a different folder but it's good idea to organise your scripts so that you know where to find them.

   --- /feedback ---